kalfazed/tensorrt_starter/.github/PULL_REQUEST_TEMPLATE.md

 ## Related issues
 <!--
-  In this section please link any issues, tasks or Jira tickets.
+  In this section please link any issues, tasks.
 -->